Code-Institute-Submissions/ms1-gym/README.md

     - Code Institute [README Template](https://github.com/Code-Institute-Solutions/readme-template)
     - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)

-- All content was written by the coder itself.
+- All content was written by the coder after getting ideas from fitness website(Specially Nordic Wellness and Fitness27seven).

 ### Media :
 - All images used were taken from [UnSplash website](https://unsplash.com/)